 One of the most prevalent myths among bodybuilding enthusiasts is that one cannot gain muscles without carb intake.
 This is the exact reason why people get so many doubts regarding ketosis and whether it can be used for bodybuilding or not.
 To burst this bubble of yours, all you need to do is to google “Jason Wittrock” or “Darth Luiggi”.
 Now, before you start staring at their wonderfully built muscles, you should first acknowledge the fact that they’re ketogenic bodybuilders.

-There are enough scientific proofs to support the fact that Carbohydrates are not prominent when it comes to bodybuilding and muscle growth.
+There is enough scientific proof to support the fact that carbohydrates are not prominent when it comes to bodybuilding and muscle growth.
 Being on a ketogenic diet means to cut down your carb intake and rely on fat in order to get the energy required by the body.
 Although your body takes some time to adapt to this change, eventually it will manage to efficiently draw energy from ketones.

 Because studies have shown that bodybuilding is absolutely possible when you’re on a keto diet, why don’t you consider this as it packs in a lot of other benefits too?
 To make everything simple for you to understand, here is a list of what you actually need to do if you want to gain muscle with the help of a keto diet.